jeffersonlbr/bisnode_bankrupt_prediction/README.md

 - Descriptive statistics and graphs were employed.
 - Files are available in the formats: .ipynb and .html.

-## Objective
+## ML model objective
 The objective of this project is to develop a predictive model to indicate whether a company will cease operations within a period of up to two years.

+-
 - The predictive models used was: decision trees, random forests, and ROC curve analysis.
 - Hyperparameter tuning was also performed.
 - The models were compared in terms of their predictive performance.